Galt Collegiate Institute and Vocational School: Bryant and Carscadden years, 1881–1914

 Tassie was succeeded by John E. Bryant, who was tasked to hire a completely new teaching staff and revive GCI's prestige while embracing educational reform.
 The separate girls' school was closed and co-education adopted in 1881.
 The boarding house system was also abolished.
 During Bryant's administration, a literary and musical society was formed, considered the first known student organization at the school.
 At the time, GCI offered English, Classics, Mathematics, Modern Languages, and Science.
 Soon Bryant became headmaster, a Commercial Department was organized with W. G. Brown as its head, as well as an Art Department with Mrs. Henry Miller as teacher of drawing and painting.
 Bryant encouraged sports, believing that they provided "the antidote for mischief present in the composition of every true boy," and organized the GCI Football Club.
 Bryant, however, resigned as headmaster in 1884 when became increasingly deaf, and was succeeded by his assistant principal, Thomas Carscadden.

 While Carscadden was principal, GCI grew in enrollment and required additional teaching space.
 Renovations on the building were conducted between 1905 and when the school re-opened in September 1906.
 The corners of the original cross structure were filled and a third storey added, which made up most of the midsection of the present building.
-In addition, a school cadet corps was organized in 1899, which overtime became a significant part of the school's activities until the 1970s, and which eventually became the present-day 21 Royal Highland Fusiliers of Canada Army Cadets.
+In addition, a school cadet corps was organized in 1899, which over time became a significant part of the school's activities until the 1970s, and which eventually became the present-day 21 Royal Highland Fusiliers of Canada Army Cadets.
 After thirty years as principal, Carscadden retired in the summer of 1914, but remained to teach English for another ten years.
 He was recognized for his excellence in teaching and as a school administrator by receiving an honorary LLD from the University of Toronto in 1925.